 The HSE has been asked to build capacity and expertise within the organisation nationally, regionally and locally to be prepared in advance for the requirements of the Civil Liability (Amendment) Act 2017 and for the forthcoming mandatory open disclosure included within the draft general scheme of the patient safety Bill.
 I have also committed to an early evaluation of the implementation of these regulations.

-During the Dáil and Seanad debates on open disclosure last year I listened to the concerns voiced by many Senators and Deputies concerning the need for mandatory open disclosure of serious patient safety incidents.
+During the Dáil and Seanad debates on open disclosure last year I listened to the concerns voiced by many Senators and Deputies around the need for mandatory open disclosure of serious patient safety incidents.
 I committed to examining other legislation to provide for mandatory open disclosure for serious events.
 Events over the past few months have further reinforced my belief that mandatory open disclosure for certain serious patient safety incidents, including incidents related to screening, is absolutely necessary.
 At its meeting on 8 May, the Government approved that my Department would undertake the development of a new patient safety Bill.
 This Bill incorporates the patient safety elements of the health information and patient safety Bill dealing with the external notification of patient safety incidents, clinical audit and extending the remit of the Health Information and Quality Authority, HIQA, to the private health service, in addition to making provision for mandatory open disclosure.
 I will bring the general scheme of this Bill to Cabinet tomorrow.

 Importantly, the patient safety Bill provides for mandatory open disclosure of serious patient safety incidents to the patient concerned, or to their next of kin or guardian where appropriate.
 The provisions will apply to all health service providers, public and private.
 That is an important change we are making.
 The provisions include private healthcare facilities as well as public healthcare facilities.
 The requirement extends wherever our citizens interact with any element of healthcare.